ghiknt/website-whk-name/content/about/entertainment/index.md

 ---
 title: Entertainment
 summary: >
- You can tell alot about people by how they spend their freetime.
+ You can tell a lot about people by how they spend their free time.
 Here is what I am listening to, reading, or watching
 type: article
 license: ccbysa
 author: